Inca Jungle Tour 4 days

-According to tourists who have already done this walk, the dry season months (from April to October) are the best to do the Inca Jungle.
-On those days, the few rains allow you to take walks and appreciate the landscapes.
+According to tourists who have already done this trek, the dry season months (from April to October) are the best to do the Inca Jungle.
+On those days the few rains allow for walks and appreciate the landscapes.
 January, February and March are the rainiest months.

-Can I go canoeing and zipline during the tour?
+Can I do canoeing and ziplining during the tour?

 Is the Inca Jungle dangerous?

 No. The Inca Jungle is designed to be a safe adventure.
-The practice of cycling and hiking trails are carried out in the company of a tour guide with knowledge of first aid.
+The practice of cycling and hiking routes are carried out in the company of a tour guide with knowledge in first aid.